mohannad-b/Wrkcodean/README.md

 ## Project Structure

-This project has been refactored from raw Figma output into a clean Next.js 14 App Router project.
+This project has been refactored from an early design export into a clean Next.js 14 App Router project.

 ### Architecture